-While pursuing her B.F.A in Theatre and Dance from Chapman University in Orange County, Eboni Nichols likely had no idea just how far her passion for dance and talent for choreography would take her.
-From the Staples Center as a member of the world renowned Los Angles Laker Girls, to stages in South Africa performing for the late Nelson Mandela, to arenas full of fans awaiting performances from superstars like Mary J. Blige and Jamie Foxx, Eboni has had the opportunity to tour the world working with some of today’s most talented singers and actors.
-Her positive and personable attitude has allowed her to work with hot talents, including Demi Lovato, Capital Cities, and Sara Bareilles.
-Eboni’s choreography has appeared on both big and small screens in feature films such as Blades of Glory and Dreamgirls, and television shows including Cougartown, The Queen Latifah Show, and the upcoming CW show Jane the Virgin.
+While pursuing her B.F.A in Theatre and Dance from Chapman University in Orange County, Eboni Nichols had no idea just how far her passion for dance and talent for choreography would take her.
+From the Staples Center as a member of the world renowned Los Angeles Laker Girls to stages in South Africa performing for the late Nelson Mandela, to arenas full of fans awaiting performances from superstars like Mary J. Blige and Jamie Foxx, Eboni has had the opportunity to tour the world working with some of today’s most talented artists.
+Her positive and personable attitude has allowed her to work with hot talents including Demi Lovato, Capital Cities, and Sara Bareilles.
+Eboni’s choreography has appeared on both big and small screens in feature films such as Blades of Glory and Dreamgirls, and television shows including Cougartown, Surviving Jack, Jane The Virgin, Fresh Off The Boat, Dancing With The Stars, and American Idol.

-In addition to television commercials for McDonald’s, Washington Mutual and Butterfinger, Eboni's work can be seen in various films such as Sony Pictures’ Jack and Jill starring Adam Sandler, and in the Dreamworks’ comical figure skating homage, Blades of Glory.
-Eboni also has choreographed numerous music videos and live performances for artists such as Solange, and super producer The Dream.
+In addition to television commercials for McDonald’s, Washington Mutual and Butterfinger, Eboni's work can be seen in various films such as Sony Pictures’ Jack and Jill starring Adam Sandler, and in the Dreamworks’ comical figure skating homage Blades of Glory.
+Eboni has also choreographed numerous music videos and live performances for artists such as Demi Lovato, Sevyn Streeter, Solange, and super producer The Dream.
 Eboni has worked extensively with British Grammy- winning sensation Estelle, both creative directing her U.S. tour and choreographing her video for the Top 100 single, “Freak.”
-Eboni's work has been featured on various television programs, including FOX’s new series Surviving Jack, Cougartown, Good Morning America, Dancing With The Stars, American Idol, Late Show with David Letterman, VH1's Fashion Rocks and the BET Awards, to name a few.
+Eboni's work has been featured on various television promos including Good Morning America, Late Show with David Letterman, The Queen Latifah Show, VH1's Fashion Rocks and the BET Awards, to name a few.